• ECTS

 1. Microscopic description of the structure of matter.

-Quantum description of the atom: quantization of energy levels (basic notion of spectroscopy), wave nature of matter (notion of atomic orbitals), polyelectronic atoms, electronic configuration.
+Quantum description of the atom: quantization of energy levels (basic concept of spectroscopy), wave nature of matter (concept of atomic orbitals), polyelectronic atoms, electronic configuration.

-Periodic classification of the elements: Notion of families of elements, evolution of the properties of atoms in the periodic table, in particular their ionization energy, electronegativity, radius and ions.
-Particular attention will be paid to the metals and non-metals most commonly encountered in biology.
+Periodic classification of elements: Concept of element families, evolution of atomic properties in the periodic table, in particular their ionization energy, electronegativity, radius, and ions.
+We will focus in particular on the metals and non-metals most commonly found in biology.

 1. Chemical reaction in water

-This section will consolidate the concepts of chemical reaction through reactions in aqueous solution, already covered in high school and essential for the rest of the curriculum, especially for those who will not be taking other general chemistry courses in S2.
-These concepts will be covered in tutorials.
-The law of mass action will be introduced, enabling students to write down the expression of a chemical equilibrium constant.
+This section will consolidate concepts related to chemical reactions through reactions in aqueous solution already covered in high school, which are essential for the rest of the course, particularly for those who will not be taking other general chemistry courses in S2.
+These concepts may be covered in tutorials.
+The law of mass action will be accepted, allowing students to write the expression of a chemical equilibrium constant.

 Definition of a couple

-Redox half-equations and redox reactions in acidic and basic media
+Redox half-equations and oxidation-reduction reactions in acidic and basic environments

-NB: the notion of standard redox potential will be introduced, but not justified by the study of batteries.
+NB: The concept of standard redox potential will be introduced, but without justification through the study of batteries.
 Couples involving organic or biochemical compounds will be considered.

-Not covered in this course: batteries, the physical meaning of a redox potential, Nernst's law.
+The followingtopics will not be covered in this course: batteries, the physical meaning of a redox couple potential, and Nernst's equation.

-Definition of an acid, a weak or a strong base.
-Examples that are particularly important in biology are carboxylic acids, amines, amino acids and phosphoric acid.
+Definition of an acid, a weak or strong base.
+We will take examples that are particularly important in biology (carboxylic acids, amines, amino acids, phosphoric acid, etc.).

 Acid-base reaction

-Notion of buffer zone (this notion can be approached through an exercise as an introduction to this important concept in biology.
+The concept of a buffer zone (this concept can be introduced through an exercise as an introduction to this important concept in biology).

 Precipitation reaction